PO Box 87, Teasdale, Utah 84773

 Utah, the Beehive State, is a land of stark contrasts, and those following the route of the Discovery Trail will get to experience much of this variety.
 The eastern part is in red rock country on the Kokopelli Mountain Bike Trail along the Colorado River and through Canyonlands National Park.
 South of Canyonlands you ascend into the high forests of Manti-La Sal National Forest, a relief from the arid desert, before descending again to the Colorado River and crossing its only bridge in southern Utah at Hite.
 Next come the magnificent Henry Mountains with incredible views from the top over surrounding states followed by Capitol Reef National Park.
 Climbing a narrow canyon out of Capitol Reef the ADT traverses the heavily forested high mountains of the Dixie and Fishlake National Forests.
 The far western part beyond Milford brings the ADT traveler to very dry desert conditions that require careful planning for a safe journey.

 Colorado Border to Moab

 This is red rock country where many movies and TV commercials have been filmed.
-Arches National Park with more than 1,800 entrada sandstone arches is a short side trip from Moab.
-Moab area “slickrock” sandstone formations atttract mountain bikers from around the world.
+Arches National Park with more than 1,800 Entrada sandstone arches is a short side trip from Moab.
+Moab area “slickrock” sandstone formations attract mountain bikers from around the world.